tadast/canver/README.md

 ### Tests

 You'll need ruby and Bundler to run the tests.
 First, run `bundle install`.
 Once it's finished, run `bundle exec rake jasmine` and open the url provided by jasmine to run the tests.
 If you add any new files, make sure they are captured by the configuration file in `spec/javascripts/support/jasmine.yml` and `watch` file.

+### Known Issues

+* Does not support device orientation change.
+* Does not support image saving when added to Home Screen.
+* View is broken on smaller screens e.g. iPhone.